louketo/louketo-proxy/README.md

 #### **Encryption Key**

 In order to remain stateless and not have to rely on a central cache to persist the 'refresh_tokens', the refresh token is encrypted and added as a cookie using *crypto/aes*.
-Naturally the key must be the same if your running behind a load balancer etc.
+Naturally the key must be the same if your running behind a load balancer etc. The key length should either 16 or 32 bytes depending or whether you want AES-128 or AES-256.

 #### **Claim Matching**